Trying to decide between Elementor vs Beaver Builder to design your WordPress site?

 This article was last updated back in July 2019.
-A lot happens in a year and we all know, so we have fully updated it to reflect the newest versions of Elementor and Beaver Builder.
+A lot happens in these years and we all know, so we have fully updated it to reflect the newest versions of Elementor and Beaver Builder.

 Elementor is now at version 3.0.5.
 We tested it at version 2.0 and some things have changed.
 Those changes have been reflected further in this article.